Humza Yousaf: Resignation

+Post–First Minister (2024–present)

+At an event in Edinburgh in August 2024, Yousaf admitted that he had made a mistake when he ended the Bute House Agreement with the Scottish Greens.
+In November 2024, the Daily Record reported that Yousaf had submitted his application to be a candidate at the next Holyrood election, however a month later Yousaf announced that, in fact, he would not seek re-election as an MSP in 2026.

 Political positions

 Yousaf has been described as socially progressive.
-He is a Sturgeon loyalist and is in favour of continuing her socially progressive policies.
+He is a follower of his predecessor, Nicola Sturgeon, and is in favour of continuing her socially progressive policies.
+This formed a major part of his leadership election campaign in March 2023, and he was successfully elected as Leader of the Scottish National Party.
+He supports Scottish republicanism, stating: "I believe we should be citizens first, not subjects."
+He attended the coronation of King Charles III and Queen Camilla at Westminster Abbey in London on 6 May 2023.

+He has proposed introducing a wealth tax to raise money for welfare benefits.

-As a member of the SNP, a pro-Scottish independence party, Yousaf voted 'Yes' in the 2014 independence referendum.
-He has supported attempts for a second referendum.
-Yousaf has raised concerns over using the next UK general election as a de facto referendum as it would not allow 16 and 17-year-olds to vote.
-He also believes another referendum should only be held if there is clear public support, stating “It isn't good enough to have polls that put support for independence at 50 per cent or 51%.".
+As a member of the SNP, a pro-Scottish independence party, Yousaf voted "Yes" in the 2014 independence referendum.
+He has supported the idea for holding a second referendum, often informally described as "indyref2".
+Yousaf has raised concerns over using the 2024 United Kingdom general election as a de facto referendum as it would not allow 16 and 17-year-olds to vote.
+He also believes another referendum should only be held if there is clear public support, stating "It isn't good enough to have polls that put support for independence at 50 per cent or 51%."